-Electric current in the matrix starts in the external power supplies and travels through the PSU internal PSU assembly to the backplane connectors, and then travels to the circuit cards themselves.
-When power-supply problems occur, those four areas-the power supplies, the internal PSU assembly, the backplane connectors, and the circuit cards-should be explored to identify where the trouble is occurring.
+Electric current in the matrix starts at the power supplies, travels through the matrix's backplane connectors, and then travels to the circuit cards themselves.
+When power-supply problems occur, those three areas-the power supplies, the backplane connectors, and the circuit cards-should be explored to identify where the trouble is occurring.
 Solving power-supply problems starts with identifying the specific component causing the problem.